haberdashPI/terminal-polyglot/README.md

 ## Extension Settings

+If you are on a unix-like system, or WSL, I highly recommend using the bracketed paste mode, by enabling "Escape text using 'paste mode'" (`terminal-polyglot.escape-sent-text`).
+This lets terminals know that text sent from a file hasn't been manually entered.
+It will disable various auto-formatting features that can be a problem when sending text from a file in some terminals and REPLs.

 Settings for each language are specified using `terminal-polyglot.language-config`.

 The settings specify how to run files, change directories and launch a REPL.